-Pam grew up in Dundee and has since lived in England, Aberdeenshire and Dunfermline.
+Pam grew up in Dundee and has since lived in England, Aberdeenshire and Fife.
 She recently moved to Dundee to live nearer to family.
 She is married to John who is also a counsellor.
 They are both part of the team who has set up Hope Counselling, Dundee.
 She is passionate about family life.
 She has four grown up children and currently four grandchildren, whom she loves to spend time with.

 Pam offers counselling to young people, adults and couples, including those with additional support needs such as autism and learning difficulties.
 She uses an integrative model of counselling which combines the approaches of Person-Centred Counselling, Psychodynamic Counselling and Cognitive Behavioural Therapy allowing a flexible approach and tailoring sessions to suits client’s needs.
 She endeavours to create a confidential, non-judgemental and safe space for people to bring the complex, messy reality of you they are, to be understood, helped and supported on the journey towards well-being.

-She has nearly five hundred hours of voluntary counselling experience mainly with Life & soul counselling in the Wellness Centre, Balerno.
+She has nearly five hundred hours of voluntary counselling experience mainly with Life & Soul Counselling in the Wellness Centre, Balerno.